-The benefit will start to be paid one day after the period for paying maternity benefit or adoption benefit.
-Those who do not receive the maternity benefit are paid the parental benefit starting from the birth of the child.
-The childcare benefit is not paid to parents who receive the parental benefit.
+The right to receive the parental benefit begins on the day following the day on which the pregnancy and maternity leave ends.
+For those individuals who do not receive the birth maternity benefit the parental benefit will be paid starting from the birth of the child.
+Child care allowance will not be paid to the parent receiving the parental benefit.

 Income tax is withheld from the parental benefit from the first euro.
 If you wish to change the amount of exemption from income tax or waive the tax exemption, you can submit the respective application online at the State Portal eesti.ee with the service “Applying for exemption from income tax”.